andypike/injectr/readme.md

 Injectr
 =======

-Super simple IOC for Rails
+Super simple IOC for Rails.
+This was part of my research for my talk on Exploring IoC in Ruby.
+Checkout the slides here: https://speakerdeck.com/andypike/exploring-ioc-in-ruby

 Warning
 -------